GilShechter/ResumeWeb/README.md

 # ResumeWeb
-Built this website to practice web development and to be used as a resume
+Built this website to practice web development and to be used as a resume / CV

 You can check it out on this link: